Released on March 12, 2020

-Saskatchewan has officially proclaimed March 18-24 as Social Work Week.
-The theme for this year’s celebration is “Bringing Change to Life.”
+The Government of Saskatchewan has officially proclaimed March 16-22 as Social Work Week in Saskatchewan.
+The theme for this year’s celebration is United by Diversity.
+Strengthened by Inclusion.

-The Saskatchewan Association of Social Workers governs the profession of social work in the province.
-The member-based organization was first established in October 1962, and has grown from an active membership of 83 to more than 1,800 registered members.
+The Saskatchewan Association of Social Workers promotes and governs the profession of social work in the province, ensuring accountability of Registered Social Workers and protecting the public through recognized, ethical standards of practice.
+The member-based organization was first established in October 1962, and has grown from an active membership of 83 to more than 2,000 registered members.

 For more information, contact: